nw2190/Arch_Install/README.md

 ### Resize Windows Partition
 Once the steps above have been completed, we just need to free up space on the hard drive for Linux.
-On a fresh install, this can easily be done using Windows Disk Management application by following the stpes [here](https://www.howtogeek.com/101862/how-to-manage-partitions-on-windows-without-downloading-any-other-software/).
+On a fresh install, this can easily be done using Windows Disk Management application by following the steps [here](https://www.howtogeek.com/101862/how-to-manage-partitions-on-windows-without-downloading-any-other-software/).